briis/hass-weatherflow2mqtt/DOCS.md

 ## Configuration

-### Option: `TEMPEST_DEVICE`: (default: True)

-If you have a Tempest Weather Station set this to True.
-If False, the program will assume you have the older AIR and SKY units.
-Default is *True*

 ### Option: `ELEVATION`: (default: Home Assistant Elevation)

 Set the height above sea level for where the station is placed.
 This is used when calculating some of the sensor values.
 Station elevation plus Device height above ground.
 The value has to be in meters (`meters = feet * 0.3048`).
-Default is *Home Assistant Elevation*
+Default is _Home Assistant Elevation_

 ### Option: `RAPID_WIND_INTERVAL`: (default: 0)

 The weather stations delivers wind speed and bearing every 2 seconds.
 If you don't want to update the HA sensors so often, you can set a number here (in seconds), for how often they are updated.
-Default is *0*, which means data are updated when received from the station.
+Default is _0_, which means data are updated when received from the station.

 ### Option: `STATION_ID`: (default: None)